 Bowls.
 Despite the fact that many of our pets originated from arid areas of the world, you should always, always provide a source of fresh clean water.
 The size and placement of the bowl is up to you, but do consider that a large water bowl in the warm end may raise humidity, and a light bowl is easy to tip over.
 Snakes often like to soak in their water bowl when they are shedding, and the size of the bowl should be chosen with this in mind.

 Some animals appear to take an evil delight in filling their water bowls with substrate and making a terrible mess, but please don’t be tempted to take the bowl away from them.
 Check your temperatures (they might be trying to cool off), and if they are fine then just accept that making a mess is helping them to fulfil a natural behaviour.

 Any animal that eats salad will appreciate an arrangement that keeps its food off the floor; flat bowls are available, although some people like to use flat slates.
 A bowl has a slight advantage in that it’s slightly harder for the animal to push its food all over the floor.

 Placement.
-Lay out the decor, assemble it and stand back.
+Lay out the decor, the bowls and the plants, assemble it and stand back.
 Use a critical eye; if you saw this arrangement in someone else’s home, what would you think of it?
 If your reaction would be ‘Yes, I really like that!’ then you have achieved your objective.
 Take this time before your pet is put into its new home to really look at the habitat you have provided; a little time spent now may well save you a lot of time and fuss rearranging things later.